B2B vs DTC Fulfillment: Key Operational Differences for Ecommerce Brands

 ## 6. Staffing Model: Constant Parcel Rhythm vs Account-Specific Bursts

-There are cutoffs, inbound parcel flow, batching logic, and seasonal peaks, but the basic motion is continuous.
+DTC labor planning is usually built around a constant daily rhythm.
+There are cutoffs, inbound parcel flow, batching logic, and seasonal peaks, but the underlying motion is continuous.
 A healthy DTC warehouse knows how to absorb daily order flow without living in emergency mode.

-The work comes in larger structured waves tied to PO releases, retailer calendars, replenishment needs, and shipment appointments.
-That means labor sometimes needs more account-specific planning, staging space, documentation oversight, and final-check controls.
+B2B labor planning is usually more episodic.
+The work arrives in larger structured waves tied to PO releases, retailer calendars, replenishment needs, and shipment appointments, which means labor sometimes needs more account-specific planning, staging space, documentation oversight, and final-check controls.

 Brands operating both channels often make the same mistake: they try to use one staffing model for two different labor patterns.
+That single decision is behind a surprising number of service problems, because it causes:

 - DTC orders to back up during wholesale pushes,